-If you’ve recently considered installing solar panels, you’ve likely heard of solar batteries.
-So, how much does a solar battery cost, and what really goes into the cost?
+You’ve likely heard of solar batteries if you’ve recently considered installing solar panels.
+So, how much does a solar battery cost, and what goes into the cost?

-A “hybrid solar system” is created by combining solar panels and solar batteries.
+A “hybrid solar system” combines solar panels and solar batteries.
 It offers many advantages, including dependable backup power and independence from your utility company.

 Table of Contents